apache/airflow/docs/apache-airflow-providers-delta-sharing/operators.rst

 DeltaSharingDownloadToLocalOperator
 ===================================

-Use the :class:`~airflow.providers.delta_sharing.operators.delta_sharing.DeltaSharingLocalDownloadOperator` to download data from Delta Sharing table to a local disk.
+Use the :class:`~airflow.providers.delta.sharing.operators.delta_sharing.DeltaSharingLocalDownloadOperator` to download data from a given Delta Sharing table to a local disk.

 Using the Operator